 I believe it’s the latter only because the book community is hugely respectful and shops like mine only exist because people love the authors works so much.
 So if authors as a whole did not like bookish merchandise I feel like they could say something and we would respect their wishes.

 As with Holly Black as soon as she announced she wanted unlicensed merchandise stopped everyone started discounting and removing products for sale.
 No protest.

 The arguments and drama only started when the alternative merchandise being offered was vastly more expensive and someone at TopatoCo started being rather rude to people commenting on their Instagram.

-I’m not saying authors shouldn’t be allowed to profit from their work but I do wish there was an existing process for us small shop owners to make sure what they are selling is legitimate, fair and acceptable to the authors they are inspired by.
+I’m not saying authors shouldn’t be allowed to profit from their work but I do wish there was an easy and existing process for small shop owners to make sure what they are selling is legitimate, fair and acceptable to the authors they are inspired by.